github/docs/content/codespaces/setting-up-your-project-for-codespaces/setting-up-your-repository/setting-up-a-template-repository-for-github-codespaces.md

     }
 }
 ```
-For more information, see "[Automatically opening files in the codespaces for a repository](/codespaces/setting-up-your-project-for-codespaces/configuring-dev-containers/automatically-opening-files-in-the-codespaces-for-a-repository)" and the [dev containers specification](https://containers.dev/implementors/json_reference/#general-properties) on the Development Containers website.
+For more information, see "[AUTOTITLE](/codespaces/setting-up-your-project-for-codespaces/configuring-dev-containers/automatically-opening-files-in-the-codespaces-for-a-repository)" and the [dev containers specification](https://containers.dev/implementors/json_reference/#general-properties) on the Development Containers website.